-- A. After any absence, the parent is required to send a brief note or phone the school stating the reason for the absence.
-If a student's absence will exceed two days, the parent should contact the school office and request assignments. - B. Excused Absences - 1.
-Personal illness of the student - a. requires a note or phone call from the parent; - b. absences in excess of three days in a row will require a physician's statement. - 2.
+- 1. Personal illness of the student - a. requires a note or phone call from the parent; - b. absences in excess of three days in a row will require a physician's statement. - 2.
 Death in the immediate family. - 3.
-Medical, dental, or other clinical appointment for the student. - a. for the time needed to make the visit to the doctor; - b. parents should make every effort to schedule appointments outside the school day. - 4.
-Quarantine - 5.
-Student has to testify in court, pursuant to a subpoena or verified court appointment, or other absences authorized by state law. - 6.
-If a student becomes ill at school and is sent home by school officials, the date of absence may be considered a certified absence. - C. Prearranged excused/unexcused absences (holiday, vacation, family travel and religious holidays) - 1.
-The parent/guardian must write a letter to the principal prior to the first day of a family trip identifying the dates and places involved.
-This letter must be approved by the principal.
+Medical, dental, or other clinical appointment for the student. - a. for the time needed to make the visit to the doctor; - b. parents should make every effort to schedule appointments outside the school day. - c. the student should return with a written statement from the doctor, dentist, lawyer, counselor, etc. - 4.
+Student has to testify in court, pursuant to a subpoena or verified court appointment, or other absences authorized by state law. - 5.
+If a student becomes ill at school and is sent home by school officials, the date of absence may be considered a certified absence. - 6.
+Administration reserves the right to declare any absence in excess of 5 days as unexcused.

+C. Prearranged excused/unexcused absences (holiday, vacation, family travel and religious holidays)